Jiajing Emperor: Assassination attempts and relocation to the West Park

 The Emperor's harsh treatment of dissenters earned him many opponents and led to multiple attempts on his life.
 In 1539, while traveling to Anlu, his temporary residences were repeatedly set on fire.
 The most serious incident occurred on 27 November 1542, when a group of palace women attempted to strangle him.
 When the Emperor had fallen asleep in one of his concubines' quarters, a serving girl led several palace women to start strangling him with a silk cord.
 However, one of the palace women panicked and alerted the eunuchs, who then informed Empress Fang.
 The Emperor eventually woke up after being unconscious for eight hours but was unable to speak.
 Empress Fang ordered the execution of all women involved in the assassination attempt, both those who were actually involved and those who were falsely accused.
-The motives of the palace women are unclear, but possibly the Emperor's cruel treatment towards them, driven by his pursuit of a longer life, may have played a role.
+The motives of the palace women are unclear, but possibly the Emperor's cruel treatment of them, driven by his pursuit of a longer life, may have played a role.

-After the assassination attempt, the Jiajing Emperor completely withdrew from the formal life of the court and the Forbidden City.
+After the assassination attempt, the Emperor completely withdrew from the formal life of the court and the Forbidden City.
 He moved to the Yongshou Palace (Palace of Eternal Life) in the West Park of the Imperial City, where he occasionally stayed starting in 1539.
 The West Park was located in the western third of the Imperial City, separated from it and the Forbidden City by a system of three lakes called Taiye Lake.
 These lakes stretched over two kilometers from north to south and occupied half of the park's area.
 The Emperor built West Park to be a complex where he could live and seek immortality.
 Since the beginning of the Ming dynasty, West Park has been seen as a symbol of the Lands of Immortals.
 The Jiajing Emperor, who was fascinated by Taoism and the concept of immortality, was intrigued by this and attempted to reconstruct the site in accordance with contemporary beliefs about the Lands of Immortals.
 He aligned the names of the palaces and the attire of the servants and officials with Taoist symbolism, and Taoist ceremonies were performed there.
 Animals were also kept, and plants were grown for divination purposes.
 After the Emperor's death, most of the buildings he had constructed were demolished, leaving only one temple, Dagaoxian dian, which still stands today.